Updated on Feb 16, 2023 - Originally created on May 14, 2022

 ======== WATCH THIS SPACE for the LATEST =======

-Jan 8, 2023: While Russia is now destroying Ukrainian infrastructure that supplies the population with water and power, Ukraine is more determined than ever to fight for their freedom.
-Both sides are still resisting negotiations (see references below) and the efforts for a Christmas Truce mostly failed.
-But we can now hope for a Better-Late-Than-Never Truce.
+Efforts for a 2022 Christmas Truce mostly failed but we keep hoping for a Better-Late-Than-Never Truce.
+We don't need to wait for next Christmas.
 Sooner or later, talks will begin, if disaster can be averted.
 The more that can be done now to prepare for a diplomatic solution the better.
 And preparations might increase the probability of a better outcome.
 That's what we want to do, scaling up our efforts documented below.

 The first step is to compile all the possible ideas for peace into one comprehensive document.
 We call that a Single Negotiating Framework (SNF).
 The SNF documents everything that the parties already agree on and lays out those issues that are still to be worked out, without prescribing specific solutions.
 Instead, every issue is assigned a negotiating range.
 To keep everyone at the table, it's important to include even the so-called non-negotiable issues.
 Watch the videos linked below for further details on the Smartsettle process.